amotahar/tech-net/README.md

 #Explore the core concepts of Redux and master state management in React applications.
-This repo includes code and resources for the following topics:
+This repo includes code and resources for the following topics:share

 1. Explain Redux.redux, redux, learn & habit & leran & share
 2. The Inner Mechanisms of Redux